appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Notary Agent Flows

 The Notary Agent (NA) is responsible for maintaining the integrity and transparency of Subject Entity (SE) claims through the Claim Graph (CG) and Transparency Log.
 This section provides an in-depth look at how the NA processes claims, records changes to the Claim Graph, and ensures verifiable, immutable records in the Transparency Log.
-It also explores how Claim Agents (CAs) interact with the NA, and how trust is established across the Vesper framework.
+It also explores how Claim Agents interact with the NA, and how trust is established across the Vesper framework.

 ### Claim Graph

 The CG is a dynamic structure that represents the identity of an SE and tracks all claims related to that identity.
 Each SE is represented as a node (or IdentityRoot), and additional claims are linked to this root through edges.
 These claims can represent actions such as KYC validation, telephone number assignments, and rich call data.

-Note: While the Claim Graph is conceptually a graph, its internal representation can be stored as JSON objects in a document database or tables in SQL database for performance optimization.
+Note: While the Claim Graph is conceptually a graph, its internal representation can be stored simply as, for example, JSON objects in a document database or tables in SQL database for performance optimization.

 ### Merkle Tree and Transparency Log